Polish Workers' Party

-The 1946 Polish people's referendum and the following 1947 Polish legislative election were rigged and declared a decisive victory of the PPR's "Democratic Bloc".
+The 1946 Polish people's referendum and the following 1947 Polish legislative election were rigged and declared a decisive victory for the PPR's "Democratic Bloc".
 The only legal opposition, the Polish People's Party, was marginalized.
 Gomułka's victory, however, was short-lived.
 Pressured by the Cold War, Stalin had no more patience for the Polish leader's national brand of communism, and from August 1948 the PPR was led by Bierut.
 In December 1948, the PPR and the purged PPS were merged to form the PZPR.
 What was left of democratic and pluralistic practices and pretenses was abandoned and Poland entered its period of Stalinist rule.

 Communist Party of Poland and its demise

 The Communist Party of Poland (KPP, until 1925 the Communist Workers' Party of Poland) was an organization of the far-left.
 The views adhered to and promulgated by its leaders (Maria Koszutska, Adolf Warski, Maksymilian Horwitz, Edward Próchniak) led to the party's difficult relationship with Joseph Stalin already in 1923–24.
-The Communist International (Comintern) condemned the KPP for its support of Józef Piłsudski's May Coup of 1926 (the party's "May error").
+The Communist International (Comintern) condemned the KPP for its support for Józef Piłsudski's May Coup of 1926 (the party's "May error").
 From 1933, the KPP was increasingly treated with suspicion by the Comintern.
 The party structures were seen as compromised due to infiltration by agents of the Polish military intelligence.
 Some of the party leaders, falsely accused of being such agents, were subsequently executed in the Soviet Union.
-In 1935 and 1936, the KPP undertook a formation of a unified worker and peasant front in Poland and was then subjected to further persecutions by the Comintern, which also arbitrarily accused the Polish communists of harboring rightist and Trotskyists elements in their ranks.
+In 1935 and 1936, the KPP undertook a formation of a unified worker and peasant front in Poland and was then subjected to further persecutions by the Comintern, which also arbitrarily accused the Polish communists of harboring rightist and Trotskyist elements in their ranks.
 The apogee of the Moscow-held prosecutions, aimed at eradicating the various "deviations" and ending usually in death sentences, took place in 1937–38, with the last executions carried out in 1940.
 The KPP members were persecuted and often imprisoned by the Polish Sanation regime, which turned out to likely save the lives of a number of future Polish communist leaders, including Bolesław Bierut, Władysław Gomułka, Edward Ochab, Stefan Jędrychowski and Aleksander Zawadzki.
 During the Great Purge, seventy members and candidate members of the party's Central Committee fled or were brought to the Soviet Union and were shot there, along with a large number of other activists (almost all prominent Polish communists were murdered or sent to labor camps).
 The Comintern, in reality directed by Stalin, had the party dissolved and liquidated in August 1938.